jabrad0/Getgo/README.md

   <li>Allow the removal of selected routes if desired </li>
   <li>Store visited locations per user</li>
   <li>Add more dynamic inputs (search radius, search categories)</li>
-  <li>Improve overall design and user experience</li>
+  <li>Improve overall design and user experience</li></ul>

 <h3><strong>Acknowledgments</strong></h3>
 I want to thank all of the Hackbright staff for their support, guidance, and encouragement day after day.
-I am in awe of how much I have learned in such a short time.
+I am in awe of how much I have learned in such a short time and I am so inspired and excited to keep on learning.

-As well, I have been so grateful to be paired with three awesome mentors:
+As well, I am grateful to have been paired with three incredibly awesome mentors: Jeff Meadows, Jen-Mei Wu, and Lauren Budorick.

-<uo><li>Jeff Meadows</li>
-<li>Jen-Mei Wu</li>
-<li>Lauren Budorick</li><br>

 Thank you so much!